galexrt/ansible-pre-deploy/README.md

 Role Variables
 --------------

-Please check the file `vars/all.yml` to see what variables are available.
+See the file `default/main.yml`, for available variables.

 Dependencies
 ------------